galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 ---
 path: react-hooks-giving-you-super-powers
 date: 2020-01-31T01:03:14.598Z
-title: React libraries empowered by hooks
+title: React libraries being empowered by hooks
 description: >-
   We will take a look on the most common libraries and how they havee been switching to hooks comparing how the code looks like before and after.